SouravMitra98/amazon_clone/README.md

 🛒 Amazon Clone

-A basic Amazon-style clone built with Flutter, designed to practice building real-world e-commerce apps.
+This is a basic Amazon-style clone built using Flutter.
-This project focuses on clean UI, smooth navigation, and full-stack learning with a backend (in progress).
+The idea behind this project is to practice building a real-world e-commerce app with a clean UI, navigation, and some backend integration.
+Think of it as a playground to experiment with Flutter, state management, and full-stack concepts.

 ✨ Features
-✅ Implemented
+What’s Already Working

-Browse products with a clean, scrollable UI
+Browse products with a neat listing UI

-Navigate smoothly between screens
+Navigate between different screens seamlessly

-Cross-platform: Android, iOS, Web
+Works on Android, iOS, and Web

-Well-organized folder structure for easy scalability
+Organized folder structure to make the code easy to understand and scale

-🛠 Coming Soon
+Coming Soon

 User authentication (Sign Up / Login)